 Additionally, we need to use BOTH straps.
 Don’t purchase a book bag without two straps.
 Teach your child that wearing both straps keeps them healthy and strong.
 This is a nice illustration to show you what happens on the inside while wearing just one strap, this is magnified if you’re dealing with a lot of weight.
 That stress on the spine WILL effect the nervous system and impact overall health, maybe not obvious now, but perhaps your child will become one of the adults that come into my office in their late 20s or 30s with unrelenting back pain and other health problems with no obvious cause.

 So, to help offset those times that a heavy book bag can’t be avoided, we should be practicing spinal hygiene exercises to strengthen our spine.
-If you’re a patient in the office… What you’re seeing here are a few of the YWTL exercises that will balance the muscles across the chest and back.
+Those exercises are available by download below.

 Additionally, if you’re child is not under regular chiropractic wellness care, or if they have never seen a chiropractor, then take a close look at their posture.
 You want to check your child’s head and shoulders at least once a month to determine if there are any early signs of repetitive stress on their growing spine and nervous system.
 Taking a close look at this little fellow, he has a shoulder imbalance, that translates to a difference in how his hands hang at his side, one side is longer than the other.
 His eyes are also uneven, and he’s rotating his head to his right.
 If you are noticing any asymmetries in your child’s posture, it’s a clear sign that there is stress on the nervous system that needs to be further evaluated by a pediatric chiropractor.
 It is NOT a matter of having your child stand up straighter, because by the time these postural changes occur it means that neurological changes have already set in.